-When you get into a college in the spring of your senior year, you’ll likely get a “financial aid award package”, meaning money from the school.
+When you get into a college in the spring of your senior year of high school, you’ll likely get a “financial aid award package,” meaning money from the school.
 This is where you will see how much you received and how much you will still have to pay.
 FAFSA, however, provides aid money that you do not have to pay back and offers loans you can borrow that MUST be paid back after school.

 What’s the deadline to apply for FAFSA?

-There is no official deadline, but federal aid is provided on a first come first basis.
+There is no official deadline, but federal aid is provided on a first come, first served basis.
 Thus, it’s wise to submit your form as soon as possible.
 FAFSA forms are made available beginning on October 1.
-The later you apply, the more you lessen your chances of receiving a good financial aid package for college.
+The later you apply, the smaller your chances of receiving a good financial aid package for college.

 Should you wait until you’re accepted to apply for FAFSA?